karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 ![DrawRectangleV in Raylib.odin](/odinraylib2/draw_rectangle.png)

 This line tells us that `DrawRectangleV` accepts three _parameters_.
 The first one is the position of the rectangle, where we put in `{640, 320}`.
-The `Vector2` to the right of the word `position` tells us that this proc expects `position` to be of _type_ Vector2.
-What is Vector2?
+The `Vector2` to the right of the word `position` tells us that this proc expects `position` to be of _type_ `Vector2`.
+What is `Vector2`?
 It's just a thing that consists of two decimal numbers.
 We can use a `Vector2` to denote positions, directions and sizes in 2 dimensional space.
 The second parameter `size` is also a `Vector2`, that's where we sent in `{64, 64}`.

 Finally the last parameter is of type `Color`.
 Raylib comes with a few predefined colors, such as `rl.GREEN`.
 Try replacing `rl.GREEN` in our code with something like `{255, 180, 0, 255}`, which should make the box orange instead.
-Those four numbers denote red, green, blue and alpha respectively. `{255, 255, 255, 255}` means comletely white and `{0, 0, 0, 255}` means completely black.
+Those four numbers denote red, green, blue and alpha respectively. `{255, 255, 255, 255}` means completely white and `{0, 0, 0, 255}` means completely black.
 The alpha number at the end tells Raylib how transparent you want the rectangle to be.

 ![About colors in raylib](/odinraylib2/color.png)

 > **SUBLIME TIP:** If you have both your `main.odin` file and `raylib.odin` open in Sublime you can also click on `DrawRectangleV` in your code and then press the F12 key on your keyboard.
 Sublime will then try to find where this proc is defined in all your open files.
 It should jump to the correct line in `raylib.odin`.
 You can also press `Ctrl + Shift + R` and type `DrawRectangle` and get suggestions for all the procs in all your open files that contain those words.

-> **NOTE:** There's no actual code inside `raylib.odin`, this file simply tells us what procs exist in Raylib and what parameters they need.
+> **NOTE:** There's no actual code inside `raylib.odin`, this file simply tells us what procs exist in Raylib and what parameters they need, but not what those procs do internally.
 This is because Raylib is written in the language C. The Odin code in `raylib.odin` is only there to instruct our Odin code on how it can talk to Raylib's C code.

 ## Let's make the little box controllable!

-Let's say that we want the little green box to be the controllable player character of our game (or perhaps it is orange for you now, if you experimented with the colors).
+Let's say that we want the little green box to be the controllable player character of our game (or perhaps the box it is orange for you now, if you experimented with the colors).
 Then we need to be able to move it!
 Raylib comes with a big collection of different procs that allow us to check if keyboard keys, gamepad buttons and mouse buttons have been pressed, being held down etc.

 We currently draw the player at position `{640, 320}` each frame.
 Let's make it so we can change that position.
 So that we can _vary_ it.
 First thing we need to do is to move the player position into a _variable_.
 Just before the `for !rl.WindowShouldClose() {` line, add this: